jwilkie94/ST558-Project-1/README.md

 ## EDA: NeoFeed Function

-Next I will look at data from the Neo-Feed function.
+Next I will look at data from the NeoFeed function.
 I want to return data frames containing asteroid information for 3/27/2020 and 3/28/2020.
 The function returns a list of data frames; one for each date in the search